-- ACAP (Alabama Comprehensive Assessment Program Grades 2-5 - ISation (ISIP) - Special Testing -Special Testing is administered by the school system psychometrist to students who are referred for possible placement in one of the special education programs.
+- ACAP (Alabama Comprehensive Assessment Program) Grades 2-5 - iReady Reading and Math - Special Testing -Special Testing is administered by the school system psychometrist to students who are referred for possible placement in one of the special education programs.
 This test will be conducted upon referral and with parental consent. - ACCESS Only for English Language Learners (Evaluates individual student progress and when they are prepared for exiting EL services) - AAA (Alabama Alternative Assessment)